2bt/GTMobile/docs/manual.markdown

 At the bottom, a piano keyboard allows you to play notes, with additional buttons for instrument selection and playback control.
-At the top, a row of four tab buttons lets you switch between views, each focusing on a different aspect of song creation.
+At the top, a row of four tab buttons lets you switch between views, each focusing on a different aspect of song creation:

 + **PROJECT** – Manage song files, edit song metadata.
 + **SONG** – Edit and arrange patterns.
-+ **INSTRUMENT** – Edit, and manage instruments.
-Adjust wave, pulse, and filter tables.
++ **INSTRUMENT** – Edit and manage instruments.
 + **SETTINGS** – Configure editor preferences and project settings.

 In the following chapters, we will explore each view in more detail.